vicious-widgets/vicious/README.md

 Vicious
 =======
-Vicious is a modular widget library for the "awesome" window manager, derived from the "Wicked" widget library.
-It has some of the old Wicked widget types, a few of them rewritten, and a good number of new
+Vicious is a modular widget library for window managers, but mostly catering to users of the "awesome" window manager.
+It was derived from the old "Wicked" widget library, and has some of the old Wicked widget types, a few of them rewritten, and a good number of new ones:
-ones:

   - http://git.sysphere.org/vicious/about/

-Vicious widget types are a framework for creating your own awesome widgets.
-Vicious contains modules that gather data about your system, and a few helper functions that make it easier to register timers, suspend widgets and so on.
+Vicious widget types are a framework for creating your own widgets.
+Vicious contains modules that gather data about your system, and a few "awesome" helper functions that make it easier to register timers, suspend widgets and so on.

 For now Vicious doesn't depend on any third party Lua libraries, to make it easier to install and use.
 That means some system utilities